Miller’s main COMPOSER PAGE is here, with soundfiles and descriptions of compositions.

 Maple Leaf Crush (for 4 percussionists or String Quartet):

 Music entirely organized by natural phenomena (slowed down crushing of a dried maple leaf).
 No agreed upon pulse.
-No concert pitch.
+No concert pitch (strings are entirely prepared).

 The Davis Square Symphony – Music and Film (for full orchestra):

 Music entirely organized by natural phenomena (traffic patterns in Davis Square, Somerville, MA), but utilizing modes and scales to evoke emotional responses: this is a deliberate populist work requiring no extreme abstract leaps in listening.
 Agreed upon pulse (based on 1 second) required to sync to the film.

 Clarinetti in Natura (for 2 clarinets, 1 prepared pianist, modified nature ambiences):